Brassn/nexus433-docker/README.md

 ## Tested hardware
 Tested on an Raspberry Pi 4 Model B running on Arch Linux using a superheterodyne RXB6 433Mhz receiver.
 I used the code from https://github.com/jorgegarciadev/Arduinonexus to quickly create a compatible sender using an Arduino nano.
+Using this code as groundwork the nexus protocol can easily be utilised to create custom sensors using 433Mhz.